awoods12/Home_Appraisal_Dapp/README.md

 		point unless i buy it (80$??), so I'm just using notepad++
 		- syntax must be very exact when running javascript in truffle console (spacing counts)

-Dapp React App with IPFS Tutorial
+React dApp with IPFS Tutorial

 	- use this to understand my sample code and decentralize file storage with IPFS